-Best Design Practices for Double-Sided PCB Soldering with SMD Parts
+Best Design Practices for Double-Sided PCB Reflow Soldering with SMD Parts

-DFM guidelines tend to focus on fabrication, but PCB assembly should also be considered in the design to ensure a board can be fabricated without defects.
-Double-sided PCBs, where components are placed on both sides, carry some important assembly guidelines to prevent warpage and low solder strength.
+DFM guidelines tend to focus on fabrication, but we can't forget that assembly is the critical step that turns a sheet of composite material into a real electronic device.
+That means DFA is in full effect for single-sided and double-sided PCBs.
 Like other manufacturing defects, there are some steps a designer can take to ensure their double-sided PCBA will have high yield.
 Here’s what you can do to ensure high yield after double-sided PCB soldering.

 For double-sided PCBs with SMD components, the board will need to go through sequential reflow soldering unless you opt for hand assembly.
 Reflow soldering will be used on high volume runs/low-cost prototyping runs, so designers should plan for reflow soldering during assembly.
 In the double-sided PCB soldering process, components are placed and soldered on each side of the board individually.
 The trick here is to solder at just the right temperature and time as the components on the first side will be going through reflow soldering twice.

 During this process, some defects can occur on double-sided PCBs.
 The principal defect is warpage, while the secondary defect is a weak or failed solder joint.
 Applying the process to a double-sided board does not necessarily require special equipment, but running the process twice puts the PCBA at risk of experiencing defects.
-There are some basic steps designers can take with double-sided boards to prevent these defects:
+There are some basic steps designers and assemblers have to take with double-sided boards to prevent these defects:

 What about soldering BGAs on both sides of the board?
 Multiple large BGA packages are not so common, but micro BGA packages are becoming more common and are a popular option for small components.
 Just like other SMD components, you can place them on both sides of a board for a double-sided PCB reflow soldering process.
-The question is then, how can you design the board to ensure the highest possible yield?
+The question is then, how can you design the board to ensure the highest possible assembly yield and ensure performance?

-The typical method is to use a mirror image, where identical packages are placed directly behind each other (think of a RAM stick).
+Overlapping BGAs: The ideal method from a placement and fixation standpoint in assembly is for the designer to place these as a mirror image, where identical packages are placed directly behind each other (think of a RAM stick).
 In the case where packages are mismatched, the component arrangement will also be mismatched.
-The preferred order would be to put the smaller, lighter BGA packages, as well as smaller SMD components, on one side of the board and solder these first.
+The preferred order would be to place the smaller, lighter BGA packages, as well as smaller SMD components, on one side of the board and solder these first.
 Then place the larger BGA on the opposite side and send it through reflow second.
 This way, the lighter parts will have lower chance of desoldering or empty/false welding during the second pass.
-The ideal case is shown below, where multiple packages are mounted on each side of the board.

 Heavier parts, such as a transformer or bulky connector, should be hand soldered or processed with selective soldering as it’s difficult to counterbalance their weight across the board.
-In general, it’s difficult to distribute parts so that weight is balanced across a single board surface, so don’t expect to start perfectly balancing heavy parts on every double-sided PCB.
-Instead of putting heavier parts through the reflow process, have these done by hand to prevent warpage and ensure high yield.
+In general, a PCB designer will not naturally be placing those parts such that they are evenly distributed with weight balanced across the board surface, so an assembler will have to accommodate this on single or double-sided PCB.
+Consider having these parts placed and/or soldered by hand to prevent warpage and ensure high yield.

 Next is the question of the reflow profile on each side.
 How should the reflow profiles be constructed?
 Should they be the same on both sides of the board?
-There isn’t a firm answer to this question as it depends on the components being soldered and whether there is a surface plating on exposed conductors.
+There isn’t a firm answer to this question as it depends on the components being soldered and what is the surface plating on exposed conductors.
 The surface plating is particularly important as intermetallics can form during soldering:

 - Exposed copper: Tin in the solder alloy can form Cu-Sn intermetallics, which slowly grow and eventually become brittle during soldering.
 Reduce the overall time at higher temperatures by getting up to the peak reflow temperature quickly.